Resonantly Driven Electron Bernstein Waves in Magnetized Low-Pressure Capacitive Discharges

 Here, $\mathrm{\omega_{ce}}$ and $\mathrm{\omega_{rf}}$ represent the electron cyclotron frequency and the applied RF frequency, respectively.
 For a fixed $\omega_{rf}$, the discharge undergoes characteristic changes with increasing magnetization (or $r$) \cite{patil2022electron}.
-Compared to the unmagnetized discharge ($r = 0$), a significant enhancement in discharge density is observed for $r \simeq 1$ due to the electron bounce cyclotron resonance (EBCR) \cite{patil2020enhanced,patil2022electron,zhang2021resonant,wang2021magnetic,sharma2022investigating}.
+Compared to unmagnetized discharge ($r = 0$), a significant enhancement in discharge density is observed for $r \simeq 1$ due to the electron bounce cyclotron resonance (EBCR) \cite{patil2020enhanced,patil2022electron,zhang2021resonant,wang2021magnetic,sharma2022investigating}.
 This is followed by a secondary peak in the discharge density near $r \simeq 2.5$.
 Although this secondary peak is relatively lower than the one found near $r = 1$, it suggests a qualitatively new regime of magnetized CCP discharge.
 Eventually, a monotonic increase in the density is found for $r > 3.5$ due to the strong magnetization of the plasma \cite{muller1989magnetically,hutchinson2002effects,fan2013study}.
-Interestingly, there exists a possibility of exciting EBW in the CCP discharge in the range $2 < r < 4$, when $\omega_{ce}$ transitions from the fundamental to the second harmonic of $\omega_{rf}$.
+A schematic figure and a brief description can be found in the companion paper submitted in Physical Review E. Interestingly, there exists a possibility of exciting EBW in the CCP discharge in the range $2 < r < 4$, when $\omega_{ce}$ transitions from the fundamental to the second harmonic of $\omega_{rf}$.
 During this transition, the EBWs can be resonantly excited when the frequency of an oscillating electric field near the sheath-edge is comparable to the cyclotron frequency.
 With these considerations, we perform series of simulations with varying applied magnetic field using EDIPIC \cite{sun2023direct,simha2023kinetic,sharma2018spatial,sydorenko2006particle,campanell2012instability,sheehan2013kinetic,campanell2013influence,carlsson2016validation,charoy20192d}.
 All simulations, employing a planar discharge configuration, are performed with an explicit integration scheme.
-The electron neutral collisions are simulated by incorporating elastic scattering, excitation and ionization events.
+The electron neutral collisions are simulated by incorporating elastic scattering, excitation, and ionization events.
 For ion-neutral interactions, both elastic and charge exchange collisions are considered.
 The collisional cross-sections for these processing are obtained from standard databases \cite{rauf1997argon,lauro2004analysis}.
-The simulations neglect metastable reactions and secondary electron emission, as their influence on discharge dynamics is weak at low pressures \cite{liberman}.
+Simulations neglect metastable reactions and secondary electron emission, as their influence on discharge dynamics is weak at low pressures \cite{liberman}.